 The rush to capitalize on the mass shift to remote work and international teams created a surge of new time management, worker surveillance, and collaboration apps, programs, and tools.
 The intense demand for rapid innovation produced some awesome tools, and a whole lot of clunkers with great marketing and graphics but no real substance.

-Daybeam is entering the market as the wave is ebbing and will need to prove that it is able to deliver detailed reporting, and valuable insights as promised.
+Daybeam entered the market just as the wave was ebbing, but waning demand certainly didn’t damper client enthusiasm.
+Daybeam’s unique ability to deliver detailed reporting, and valuable task-level productivity insights has set it apart from the standard time trackers.
 So far, Daybeam looks like it should have no trouble exceeding customer expectations.

 Pros: Simple, Focused & Practical

 - A strong focus on the specific factors that impact business costs

 - Streamlined user interface screens allow users to switch tasks or find information quickly

 - Advanced task and project tracking and reporting functions that are able to analyze pay rates alongside labor time and costs to offer a “big picture” view of individual and team productivity.

 - Daybeam was designed with a couple of core functions in mind.
 Daybeam’s creators focused on creating a time tracker that could double as project management tool able to focus on the smallest detail and analyze productivity at the task level for each individual.
 The choice was made to do one specialized activity perfectly rather than try to provide a generic suite of all-purpose tools.
 If you are looking for an all-in-one solution with accounting, payroll, inventory management, and other types of featuresDaybeam may not be the right choice.

 Alternatives To Daybeam